viktiger/15_Plotly_BellyButtonBiodiversity/README.md

 Charts are interactive to help explore the dataset.
 Select an item in the dropdown menu and see the results.
 \
 Bubble chart shows the range of microbial species found. \
-Hovering over each bubble provides for further details. (for better experience, select “Show closest data on hover” tool from a top right corner of a chart). \
+Hovering over each bar or bubble provides for further details. \
 \
 Bar chart shows 10 dominant microbial species.
 Hover over each bar for further details.